chinamike65/hugo-tuolesi/content/book3/book3en.md

 When you really want to cultivate, you have to do it in sequence, so that you won't make mistakes and you will be successful.

-If there is no order, there will be no achievement, just as wandering will not reach the destination.
+If there is no order, there will be no achievement, just as wandering will not help you reach your destination.

 3. The place where you live is the place where you live.

 20

-Master Tsongkhapa was in Radreng Monastery when he wrote "The Graded Stages of the Path to Enlightenment".
+Master Tsongkhapa was in Radreng Monastery when he wrote "Great Treatise on the Stages of the Path of Enlightenment ".

 Radreng Monastery was founded in 1057 by the founder of Kadampa, Dromtonpa, and has a history of more than 900 years.
-It is the first temple of Kadampa.
+It is the first monastery of the Kadampa.

 "Radreng" means "to eradicate all afflictions until it is free from the reincarnation of the three realms".
 Buddha Sakyamuni had a prophecy about the Radreng Monastery in the Buddhist scriptures.